TomOverland/100-days-of-code/log.md

 # 100 Days Of Code - Log

-### Day 0: January 5th, 2020
+### Day 0: January 5th, 2021

 **Today's Progress**: Fixed CSS, continued learning async/await

 **Thoughts:** I'm still focusing on preparing my professional materials after the bootcamp ended, and have a meeting scheduled tomorrow with the University's career services.
-I spent most of my time today making my porfolio more visually appealing.
+I spent most of my time today making my portfolio more visually appealing.
 I also continued a Codeacademy lesson on async/await.

 **Link to work:** [Portfolio](https://www.tomoverland.com)